-Mr. Bailey is a mining executive and registered professional geologist with 40 years of industry experience.
+Mr. Bailey is a mining executive and registered professional geologist with 44 years of industry experience.
 Between 1995 and 2012, he was the President and Chief Executive Officer of Minefinders Corporation Ltd. ("Minefinders"), a precious metals mining company that operated the multi-million ounce Dolores gold and silver mine in Mexico before being acquired by Pan American Silver Corp.
 Before joining Minefinders, Mr. Bailey held senior positions with Equinox Resources Inc. and Exxon Minerals.
 Since 1984, Mr. Bailey has worked as a consulting geologist with Mark H. Bailey & Associates LLC.
-Mr. Bailey is currently a director of Fiore Gold Ltd. and Core Gold Inc. and was a director of Mason Resources until its acquisition by Hudbay.
+Mr. Bailey is currently the non-executive Chairman of the Board of Fiore Gold Ltd. and was a director of Mason Resources until its acquisition by Hudbay.
+Mr. Bailey was a director of Core Gold Ltd. until its acquisition by Titan Minerals in 2020.